yutna/rust-study-notes/notes/10_struct.md

 ## Multiple `impl` Blocks

-- Eac struct is allowed to have multiple `impl` blocks.
+- Each struct is allowed to have multiple `impl` blocks.